microbiomedata/metaMS/docs/lcms_lipidomics/index.rst

 The liquid chromatography-mass spectrometry (LC-MS)-based lipidomics workflow (part of MetaMS) is built using PNNL’s CoreMS software framework.
-The workflow leverages many features of CoreMS as well as PNNL’s MetabRef LC-MS database to process LC-MS/MS data and identify lipids.
+The workflow leverages CoreMS signal processing and lipid library interfaces to process LC-MS/MS data and identify lipids.
 The initial signal processing includes peak picking, integration of mass features, deconvolution of MS1 spectra, and calculation of peak shape metrics.
 The workflow associates MS1 spectra with their corresponding MS2 spectra.
 It uses the MS2 spectra to search an